 Epoxy has three to five times the flexural strength of polyester or vinyl ester resins making MJM Yachts stronger, longer lasting, more agile, seaworthy, fuel-efficient and more fun to drive.

-That’s why MJM Yachts’ founder Bob Johnstone selected Boston BoatWorks, experts in advanced laminate construction, to be the building partner for MJM Yachts from our first boat, an MJM 34z built in 2002, forward.
+That’s why MJM Yachts’ founder Bob Johnstone selected experts in advanced laminate construction as building partners for MJM Yachts from the very first boat, an MJM 34z built in 2002.

-The methods and materials employed by Boston BoatWorks create stronger, yet lighter hulls that require less horsepower than the competitors and enjoy far, far better fuel efficiency getting up to TWICE the miles per gallon of similar boats at speeds of 25 knots.
+The methods and materials employed here create stronger, yet lighter hulls that require less horsepower than the competitors and enjoy far better fuel efficiency getting up to 2X the miles per gallon of similar boats at speeds of 25 knots.
 MJMs are also built for longevity.
 Combined with the timeless good looks of the patented design, MJMs enjoy excellent value retention on the resale market.